elenitaex5/easbuildtest/README.md

 - iOS `ExponentPushToken[4ajkjJKY26ELR8pNkwa9jj]`
 - Android `ExponentPushToken[T1h2ypFUxXEVqBEeZzKfxv]`

+## Deep Links

-Deep links has an schema like : `easbuildtest://`
+Deep links has an schema like : `easbuildtest://{url}`

+If you need to test Deep Links fastest way is using [QR GENERATOR TOOL](https://www.qr-code-generator.com/).

 ## Troubleshoot